dxc-technology/online-devops-dojo/online-devops-dojo/shift-security-left/intro.md

 Remember the Sandbox is your personal clone of the Pet Clinic Repository.
 The Sandbox is the one which you created in the Welcome module.
 You are free to experiment in your Sandbox without fear of impacting the lab or other learners.

-If you have not completed the Welcome module you should do so before continuing with this module.

 By the end of the lesson, you should be able to: